enkhbatMunkhbold/01102022-my-project3-frontend/README.md

 ## Search Movies

  When a user inputs a movie name into the search bar, it takes the movie title and sends a query to the database.
-There will appear the alert messages according to the responds from the database.
-- "A movie you're searching is not fount!"
-- "This movie is already exists in the list."
-- "A movie was successfully added to the list!"
+If it doesn't find the movie with the inputted title, then an alert message "A movie you're searching is not fount!" appears.
+Similarly, if a movie is already in the list, an alert message 'This movie is already exists in the list' shows up.
+Otherwise, a new movie will add up at the end of the list.

 ## Create A Movie